Websoft9Archive/ansible-lamp/README.md

 Yes.

-#### How to install and view the latest release?

-Get the LAMP version from [LAMP repository](https://github.com/apache/incubator-lamp/releases), and modify the Ansible variable **[lamp_version](/roles/ansible/lamp/defaults/main.yml)** to change the LAMP version for this repository.

 #### Is the default password safe?

-LAMP Cloud Installer use the random password solution, every installation have different password, that mean your password is different from other users
+The solution used the random password solution, every installation have different password, it mean your password is different from other users